"False"

 In self-archiving, you should usually use the peer-reviewed and accepted version of a publication.
 This version is called post-print or the author's accepted manuscript (AAM).
 It is the version after peer review but before the publisher has made the final editorial adjustments to layout and proofing.

-Self-archiving of the accepted version of your publication fulfils many research funder’s requirements for open access publishing.
-Some funders require you to self-archive your publication in a repository even when the publication is open access on the publisher website.
+Self-archiving of the accepted version of your publication fulfils many research funding bodies' requirements for open access publishing.
+Some funding bodies require you to self-archive your publication in a repository even when the publication is open access on the publisher's website.
 In this case, the requirement usually applies to the final published version.

 When can I self-archive?

-In most cases, it is appropriate to self-archive simultaneously as your work is published.
+In most cases, it is appropriate to self-archive simultaneously with the publication of your work.

-Some publishers use an embargo period, meaning your publication can only be made available in an open archive once a specific time has elapsed.
+Some publishers impose an embargo period, meaning your publication can only be made available in an open archive after a specific time has elapsed.
 Embargo periods are incompatible with many research funders' immediate open access requirements.

 Where should I self-archive?